Updated 9th December

 Provision of temporary workers (placements or interviews)

-We have clearly communicated with our workers the requirement for them to follow government guidelines on managing their personal risk of infection and the requirements for them to notify us in relation to their own personal circumstances.
+We clearly communicated with our workers the requirement for them to follow government guidelines on managing their personal risk of infection and the requirements for them to notify us in relation to their own personal circumstances.

 In the event of one our temporary workers being required to self-isolate worker file will be placed on Temporary Block for the appropriate period.
 On return from a period of self-isolation workers will be required to confirm that their isolation period has not been extended as a result of a positive test or the development of symptoms.